wcoder/SignInWithApple.Sample/README.md

 # Xamarin.iOS - Sign In with Apple Flow

-Provide a fast, secure, and privacy-friendly way for users to set up an account and start using your services (iOS13)

 ## Adding the Sign In with Apple Flow to Your App

-This is a Xamarin port of Apple's [Adding the Sign In with Apple Flow to Your App][1] sample.
+This is a reworked Xamarin port of Apple's [Adding the Sign In with Apple Flow to Your App][1] sample.

 Provide a fast, secure, and privacy-friendly way for users to set up an account and start using your services.